-Prerequisite: Must have an active license and a minimum two-year work experience.
+Prerequisite: Must have an active Illinois license.

 COS-0221 Cosmetology Instructor Training II

 This course is a continuation of Cosmetology 220.
 Additional emphasis is placed on the supervision and instruction in the classroom and laboratory setting.
 Preparation of lesson plans and actual classroom instructional presentations by the student will be emphasized.
 Additional theory instruction in educational psychology, basic principles of student teaching, and business experience will be stressed.